 Organizations need to measure their scope 1, 2, and 3 emissions to understand their impact.
 The Greenhouse Gas Protocol (GHGP) established these scopes to streamline how we categorize and measure emissions.

-Scope 3 covers all other indirect emissions that exist in a company's value chain, like emissions generated from employee commutes.
+- Scope 3 covers all other indirect emissions in a company's value chain, like emissions generated from employee commutes.

 Many governing entities require scope 1 and 2 reporting, while scope 3 is typically voluntary.

 Scopes 1 and 2 are more easily mitigated with changes like switching to an electric vehicle fleet or purchasing renewable energies.
 These scopes can offer a straightforward way to begin your carbon accounting journey.

 Scope 3, on the other hand, is notoriously difficult to calculate and mitigate.
 Emissions on the value chain can come from any entity, from your suppliers to your customers.
 However, this complexity creates opportunities to engage with others to find ways to reduce your collective carbon footprint.